Meth Addiction Treatment

-The feelings of confidence, alertness, and euphoria it induces have a powerful, all-consuming effect on the reward system of the brain.
+The feelings of confidence, alertness, and euphoria it induces have a powerful, all-consuming effect on the brain’s reward system.

-This rush of dopamine is also far higher than what the brain naturally produces, meaning it’s highly likely to cause binging and abuse with cravings overshadowing a person’s life.
+This dopamine rush is also far higher than what the brain naturally produces, meaning it’s highly likely to cause binging and abuse, with cravings overshadowing a person’s life.

-That’s why beating a meth addiction is so difficult, because the brain’s reward system completely takes over, which impairs the user’s normal decision-making.
+Beating a meth addiction is complex because the brain’s reward system completely takes over and impairs the user’s normal decision-making.

 But you don’t have to go through this alone.

 At Inspire Malibu, our dedicated team offers a highly effective meth addiction treatment program.
 In the past few years, we have seen a significant increase in the number of meth users at our treatment facility, and many of them are co-dependent on meth and opioids or heroin.